markharding/elgg-web-services-deprecated/README.txt

 List of Web Services
 --------------------

+Below are a list of all the methods that can be called.

 ### Core

  * site.test - Heartbeat method to test whether web services are up
  * site.get_info - Get basic information about this Elgg site
+ * site.get_info - Find out if the elgg site is running the OAuth plugin

 ### User